-"(i) circumstances indicating that you have registered or you have acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of your documented out-of-pocket costs directly related to the domain name; or

-(ii) you have registered the domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that you have engaged in a pattern of such conduct; or

-(iii) you have registered the domain name primarily for the purpose of disrupting the business of a competitor; or

-(iv) by using the domain name, you have intentionally attempted to attract, for commercial gain, Internet users to your website or other on-line location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of your web site or location or of a product or service on your web site or location."
+- "(i) circumstances indicating that you have registered or you have acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of your documented out-of-pocket costs directly related to the domain name; or - (ii) you have registered the domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that you have engaged in a pattern of such conduct; or - (iii) you have registered the domain name primarily for the purpose of disrupting the business of a competitor; or - (iv) by using the domain name, you have intentionally attempted to attract, for commercial gain, Internet users to your website or other on-line location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of your web site or location or of a product or service on your web site or location."

-The Panel finds that the available evidence on record shows that registration and use of the CITROËN trademarks predate the registration of the Domain Name.
-Complainant is also well established and known in the automobile industry.
-Indeed, Complainant's CITROËN trademarks and related products and services are widely known and recognized.
-Therefore, Respondent was likely aware of the CITROËN trademarks when he registered the Domain Name, or knew or should have known that the Domain Name was confusingly similar to Complainant's trademarks.
+The Panel finds that the available evidence on record shows that registration and use of the PINK FLOYD trademarks predate the registration of the Domain Name.
+Complainant is also well established and known in the music and entertainment industry.
+Indeed, Complainant's PINK FLOYD trademarks and related products and services are widely known and recognized.
+Moreover, the addition of the term "drums" to Complainant's trademark in the Domain Name is directly related to Complainant's industry and activities.
+Therefore, Respondent was aware of the PINK FLOYD trademarks when he registered the Domain Name, or knew or should have known that the Domain Name was confusingly similar to Complainant's trademarks.
 See WIPO Overview 3.0, section 3.2.2; see also TTT Moneycorp Limited v.
 Privacy Gods / Privacy Gods Limited, WIPO Case No. D2016-1973.

 The Panel therefore finds that Respondent's awareness of Complainant's trademark rights at the time of registration suggests bad faith.
 See Red Bull GmbH v.
-Credit du Léman SA, Jean-Denis Deletraz, WIPO Case No. D2011-2209; Nintendo of America Inc v.
+Credit du Léman SA, Jean-Denis Deletraz, WIPO

+Case No. D2011-2209; Nintendo of America Inc v.
 Marco Beijen, Beijen Consulting, Pokemon Fan Clubs Org., and Pokemon Fans Unite, WIPO Case No. D2001-1070; BellSouth Intellectual Property Corporation v.
 Serena, Axel, WIPO Case No. D2006-0007.